ojpierre/netily-frontend/BACKEND_API_REQUIREMENTS.md

-# Django Backend API Requirements for Netily Frontend
+# Django Backend API Requirements for Netily v2.0

+> Complete API specification for the Netily ISP Management System, inspired by Lipanet v2.1.1 architecture.

 This document describes all the API endpoints that the Next.js frontend expects from the Django backend.